-Since injuring my back a lot of people i’ve spoken to have told me they’ve had similar issues, so i decided to write a guide on how i’m rehabilitating the ruptured disc in my lower back, in the hope it might help someone.
+Since injuring my back a lot of people i’ve spoken to have told me they’ve had similar issues ..and tbh i got tired of repeating myself, so i sat down to write a guide on how i’m rehabilitating the ruptured disc in my lower back, in the hope it might help someone.

 There was no possibility of walking the 10 or so miles home so i shuffled into the metro to get a train. the guy in the ticket office only put up small resistance before realising that i was in a hopeless situation and letting me on the tube. as a side note i found a stolen purse with 3 Polish passports in it in one of the elevators on the metro. had to go up and down 3 times before i was able to reach low enough pick it up but i was pleased to hand it in (and that the shiny silver purse made my ridiculous outfit look more complete).

 My spine will never be as strong as before, but it is possible to make the surrounding muscles stronger than before to balance out the injury. i bought a pipe (plumbing style) and some rope and i hang it from a tree and spend 30mins a day upside down like a bat reading, if you have a disc injury that’s a great way to do your own traction to help the healing.

 Below is a video of an excise to strengthen the specific muscles needed to protect the lower back, i waited a few weeks before starting the exercises.